-On September 23, 2014, the Company and Baxter International Inc., Baxter Healthcare Corporation and Baxter Healthcare SA entered into a license and collaboration agreement (the "Baxalta Agreement") for the development and commercialization of MM-398 outside of the United States and Taiwan (the "Licensed Territory").
+On September 23, 2014, the Company and Baxter International Inc., Baxter Healthcare Corporation and Baxter Healthcare SA entered into a license and collaboration agreement (the "Baxalta Agreement") for the development and commercialization of ONIVYDE outside of the United States and Taiwan (the "Licensed Territory").
 In connection with Baxter International Inc.'s separation of the Baxalta business, the Baxalta Agreement was assigned to Baxalta during the second quarter of 2015.
-As part of the Baxalta Agreement, the Company granted Baxalta an exclusive, royalty-bearing right and license under the Company's patent rights and know-how to develop and commercialize MM-398 in the Licensed Territory.
-Baxalta is responsible for using commercially reasonable efforts to develop, obtain regulatory approvals for and, following regulatory approval, commercializing MM-398 in the Licensed Territory.
-A joint steering committee comprised of an equal number of representatives from each of Baxalta and the Company is responsible for approving changes to the global development plan for MM-398, including all budgets, and overseeing the parties' development and commercialization activities with respect to MM-398.
-Unless otherwise agreed, the Company will be responsible for conducting all clinical trials contemplated by the global development plan for MM-398 and manufacturing all clinical material needed for such trials.
+As part of the Baxalta Agreement, the Company granted Baxalta an exclusive, royalty-bearing right and license under the Company's patent rights and know-how to develop and commercialize ONIVYDE in the Licensed Territory.
+Baxalta is responsible for using commercially reasonable efforts to develop, obtain regulatory approvals for and, following regulatory approval, commercialize ONIVYDE in the Licensed Territory.
+A joint steering committee comprised of an equal number of representatives from each of Baxalta and the Company is responsible for approving changes to the global development plan for ONIVYDE, including all budgets, and overseeing the parties' development and commercialization activities with respect to ONIVYDE.
+Unless otherwise agreed, the Company will be responsible for conducting all clinical trials contemplated by the global development plan for ONIVYDE and manufacturing all clinical material needed for such trials.

 Under the terms of the Baxalta Agreement, the Company received a \$100.0 million upfront, nonrefundable cash payment in September 2014.
-In addition, the Company is eligible to receive from Baxalta (i) up to an aggregate of \$100.0 million upon the achievement of specified research and development milestones, of which the Company expects to receive \$62.5 million from Baxalta in the second half of 2015, (ii) up to an aggregate of \$520.0 million upon the achievement of specified regulatory milestones, of which the Company has received \$20.0 million from Baxalta as of June 30, 2015, and (iii) up to an aggregate of \$250.0 million upon the achievement of specified sales milestones.
-Under the terms of the Baxalta Agreement, the Company will bear up to the first \$98.8 million of costs related to the development of MM-398 for pancreatic cancer patients who have not previously received gemcitabine-based therapy; however, the Company expects most of these costs to be offset by payments received upon the achievement of clinical trial-related milestones.
+In addition, the Company is eligible to receive from Baxalta (i) up to an aggregate of \$100.0 million upon the achievement of specified research and development milestones, of which the Company has received \$62.5 million from Baxalta through March 31, 2016, (ii) up to an aggregate of \$520.0 million upon the achievement of specified regulatory milestones, of which the Company has received \$20.0 million from Baxalta through March 31, 2016, and (iii) up to an aggregate of \$250.0 million upon the achievement of specified sales milestones.
+Under the terms of the Baxalta Agreement, the Company will bear up to the first \$98.8 million of costs related to the development of ONIVYDE for pancreatic cancer patients who have not previously received gemcitabine-based therapy; however, the Company expects most of these costs to be offset by payments received upon the achievement of clinical trial-related milestones.
 The Company and Baxalta will share equally all other clinical trial costs contemplated by the global development plan.
-The Company is also entitled to tiered, escalating royalties ranging from sub-teen double-digits to low twenties percentages of net sales of MM-398 in the Licensed Territory.
+The Company is also entitled to tiered, escalating royalties ranging from sub-teen double digits to low twenties percentages of net sales of ONIVYDE in the Licensed Territory.

-The Company and Baxalta expect to enter into a commercial supply agreement pursuant to which the Company will supply MM-398 bulk drug substance to Baxalta and, at Baxalta's option, may manage fill and finish activities to be conducted by a third-party contract manufacturer for Baxalta.
-Baxalta also has the option to manufacture MM-398 itself, in which case the Company will perform a technology transfer of its manufacturing process to Baxalta.
+The Company and Baxalta are parties to a commercial supply agreement pursuant to which the Company will supply ONIVYDE bulk drug substance to Baxalta and, at Baxalta's option, may manage fill and finish activities to be conducted by a third-party contract manufacturer for Baxalta.
+Baxalta also has the option to manufacture ONIVYDE itself, in which case the Company will perform a technology transfer of its manufacturing process to Baxalta.